datacarpentry/python-ecology-lesson/01-starting-with-data.md

 * Perform mathematical operations on numeric data.
 * Create simple plots of data

-# there are a LOT of objectives up there!
-Too many??

 ##About Libraries
 A library in Python contains a set of tools (called functions) that perform tasks on our data.
 Importing a library is like getting a piece of lab equipment out of a storage locker and setting it up on the bench for use in a project.
 Once a library is setup, it can be used or called to perform many tasks.